richlowe/arm64-gate/README.md

    versions.
 (By default this takes shallow-ish clones of big trees, feel free to replace them with full clones).
 1. `make setup` -- Build all the prerequisites to building illumos
-1. `make illumos` -- Build illumos, a bit weirdly right now (we don't use `nightly`).
+1. `make illumos` -- Build illumos
    The environment file is in `env/aarch64` in this directory, and is what gets used for bootstrapping.
 1. `make disk` -- Build the disk image which you can give to `qemu(1)` This will also ask for your password, so if you just run `make disk` and let